Scottsdale, Arizona: Early history

-Scottsdale was originally a Pima village known as Vaṣai S-vaṣonĭ, meaning "rotting hay."
-Some Pima people remain there today.
+Scottsdale was originally an Akimel O'odham village known as Vaṣai S-vaṣonĭ, meaning 'rotting hay'.
+Some Akimel O'odham remain there today.
 Until the late 1960s, there was a still-occupied traditional dwelling on the southeast corner of Indian Bend Road and Hayden Road.
-The Pima who live in Scottsdale today reside in modern houses, not traditional dwellings.
-Many Pima and Maricopa people live in the Salt River Pima-Maricopa Indian Community, which borders Scottsdale to the south and east.
+The Akimel O'odham who live in Scottsdale today reside in modern houses, not traditional dwellings.
+Many Akimel O'odham and Maricopa people live in the Salt River Pima-Maricopa Indian Community, which borders Scottsdale to the south and east.